What Have Apples & Elephants got to do with Coffee Microlots?

 We work closely with a number of different importers who are able to offer us seasonal coffees as well unique coffees such as exclusive microlots or new varitetals.
 When choosing which coffees to buy we take into account the 'story' behind the bean, the traceability, how different it is to previous coffees we have had but also whether we are able to build a relationship with the importer and the farms that they buy from.

-At 200 Degrees we have 3 roasters all of different size; a Toper 15kg, a Toper 30kg and an Ikawa professional sample roaster for those small 50g batches.
-This allows us to control how we roast and how much of each coffee we roast, we also have 2 full time staff members roasting on these every weekday.
+At 200 Degrees we have 3 roasters ; a Toper 15kg, a Toper 30kg and an Ikawa professional sample roaster for small 50g test batches.
+We have 2-4 full time staff members roasting and bagging every weekday.

-For us the roasting process starts when we receive samples of new coffees that we roast on the Ikawa, to start with we choose a generic roast profile that we know will be successful and a good starting point to analyse the bean.
+The roast profiling process starts when we receive samples of new coffees that we test out on the Ikawa: we initially choose a generic roast profile that will give us a good, safe output to allow us to start to analyse the bean.

-From there we taste the sample as a group and discuss the profile on how we can improve it and get the best from the coffee before moving over to the larger roasters ready for production.
+From there we taste the sample as a group, discuss the profile, adjust, re-roast, and so on, until we think we have got the best from the coffee before moving over to the larger roasters ready for production.

-We have several parameters that we check every roast for; roast profile, roast colour, weight loss and finally taste.
-These give us an indication as to whether a roast has been successful, based on the initial roast profiling of the bean.
+We have several parameters that we check every roast for: roast profile and development time, final roast colour, weight loss and finally the most important, taste.

 All of it!
-The roast process is not a cut and dry where by every batch roasts exactly the same, due to different variables such as temperature, humidity even the weather plays a part in how a coffee roasts.
-Therefore a roaster needs to be there monitoring how the roast is progressing to ensure it roasts how they want it to, making tweaks and changes as and when they need to in order to meet quality and consistency expectations.
+The roast process is not a science where by every batch roasts exactly the same, due to different variables such as temperature, humidity and even the weather plays a part in how a coffee roasts.
+We therefore need to closely monitor every roast to ensure it's progressing how we want it to, making tweaks and changes as and when they need.

 A roast takes between 10 – 20 minutes depending on roast level and batch size.
-After being roasted the coffee is bagged into bags with a one way valve to allow the coffee to degas (where the beans release CO2).
-The one way valve allows the CO2 to be leave the bag but no Oxygen into the bag meaning the coffee stays fresh.
+After being roasted the coffee is weighed into bags with a one way valve to allow the coffee to de-gas (the process where the beans release CO2 for a period of time after roasting) without oxygen entering - this keeps the coffee fresher for longer.